 Epic!
 That’s all I have to say about the 525 yard 17th that plays close to 600 yards from the Tips.
 This uphill monster is grand is every sense of the word and reminds me of the fantastic 4th hole at Bethpage Black with its bunkering.
 While the fairway is generous, any miss is sure to find bunkers that line both sides.
 A gravel cart path bisects this fairway about 240 yards from the green and the hole plays uphill after this point.
 A series of four bunkers obstruct the fairway about 100 yards short of the green, forcing the golfer to decide whether to lay-up behind or ahead of them.
 In similar fashion to the 15th, this green has two tiers.

 At 439 yards, the 18th is a superb finishing hole.
 This teeshot is blind, but know that bunkers line the entire right side of the hole.
-At about 250 yards from the tee, this fairway narrows and forms a speed slot, giving longer hitters a significant advantage on this lengthy par 4.
+At about 250 yards from the tee, this fairway narrows and forms a speed slot, giving longer hitters a significant advantage on the longest par 4 on the course.
 Behind this green, the clubhouse is squeezed between two giant sand mounds.

 General Comments: The Blue Course shares its practice facilities, clubhouse, and a restaurant (Restaurant Fifty-Nine) with the sister Red Course.
 Over breakfast one day, we heard someone complaining about the driving range.
 While not the best range I’ve ever used, it is absolutely sufficient and what you’d expect from a course like this.
 You have unlimited NXT Tours and enough space to rip driver, so I really don’t see what that person was talking about.
 The short game facilities are also fantastic, with a full chipping/sand facility next to the range and a large putting green near the clubhouse.